 Driving there: Route 50 stretches in a horseshoe around the fjord of Borgarfjörður, and at the bottom of this horseshoe is Deildartunguhver, so no matter if you’re driving from the north or south, you follow route 50 and you will find it.

 After the hot springs, you will come to Hraunfossar, the Lava Waterfalls.
-These are remarkable since you can’t see the river above – the waterfall comes straight out from solid rock.
+These are remarkable since you can’t see the river above – the waterfall comes straight out from under solid rock.
 This is because the glacial water flows underneath the lava field for many miles without seeing the light of day.
-In the same location, a little further up is the amazing waterfall Barnafoss or Children’s Waterfall.
+In the same location, a little further up is the amazing waterfall Barnafoss, or Children’s Waterfall.
 Its name comes from a folk story that says there used to be a stone arch over the river.
 Ages ago, two children fell off the arch and drowned in the river, so their mother had the arch destroyed in a fit of passion.

-Driving there: From Deildartunguhver you take a right hand turn on route 50 again, and less than 1 km later you take a left on route 518.
+Driving there: From Deildartunguhver you take a right-hand turn on route 50 again, and less than 1 km later you take a left on route 518.
 Follow this road for about 15 minutes and Hraunfossar will be on your left.
 Don’t worry, there will be a road sign.

 POSSIBLE DETOUR – 4X4 DRIVE ONLY: Surtshellir is Iceland’s longest lava cave.
 It is a lava tube formed during a volcanic eruption when the lava started to cool on the surface, but there was still a hot “river” of molten rock flowing beneath it.
 When the lava flow stopped, the hot magma flowed away, leaving a hollow cave under the cool crust on the surface.
-If you’re interested, we recommend taking a guided tour of the cave for safety reasons (see the next entry).
+If you’re interested, we recommend taking a guided cave tour for safety reasons (see the next entry).